 Excerpts from forthcoming books (do your own publicity!), reviews (because that’s what Time Out et al are for), blatant plugs for upcoming events (because there’s no way we can know if it’s going to be any good or not).

 ADVICE TO POETS

 Please make sure that your poem is actually inspired by London, not Manchester, or Los Angeles, or your parents’ (very sensible) decision to lock you in the cellar and tell everyone you’d died in a freak ballooning accident.
 Try to read your work back before submitting it and, if you find that it consists of nothing but adjectives and abstract nouns, or that it’s not actually possible to read it back, maybe just keep it to yourself.
 And remember: even if the lines don’t go all the way across the page and aren’t properly punctuated, that doesn’t mean that what you’ve written is a poem.
-Finally, please bear in mind that if you blatantly cc your submission to every poetry magazine in Europe and North America, giving your full biography and list of published works, but not giving the impression that you’ve ever bothered to actually read any of magazines you’re pestering, or anybody’s poetry but your own, then it doesn’t endear you, and generally just makes you look like a bit of a
+Finally, please bear in mind that if you blatantly cc your submission to every poetry magazine in Europe and North America, giving your full biography and list of published works, but not giving the impression that you’ve ever bothered to actually read any of the magazines you’re pestering, or anybody’s poetry but your own, then it doesn’t endear you, and generally just makes you look like a bit of a